Carl Albert: Congressional majority leader

 As Majority Leader, Albert was a key figure in advancing the Democratic legislative agenda in the House, particularly health care legislation.
 Medicare, the federal hospital insurance program for persons 65 and older, was initially proposed by the Kennedy Administration as an amendment to the Social Security program.
 Albert knew the bill had insufficient Congressional support for passage due to the opposition of ten Republicans and eight southern Democrats.
 He advised President Kennedy to seek Senate passage of the measure first.
 Albert calculated that the Senate should bring it to the House as a conference committee report on their own welfare bill, instead of trying direct introduction into the House.

 Although well-planned, Albert's efforts on behalf of the Medicare bill were not successful at that time.
 After Kennedy's assassination, Albert worked to change House rules so that the majority Democrats would have greater influence on the final decisions of Congress under President Lyndon B. Johnson.
 The changes included more majority leverage over the House Rules Committee and stronger majority membership influence in the House Ways and Means Committee.
 With these changes in place, Albert was able to push through the Medicare bill, known as the Social Security Act of 1965, and to shepherd other pieces of Johnson's Great Society program through Congress.
-Albert did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965, but voted against the Civil Rights Act of 1957.
+Albert did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+Albert voted against the initial House resolution for the Civil Rights Act of 1957 on June 18, 1957, but voted in favor of the Senate amendment to the bill on August 27, 1957.

 Albert also chaired the infamous 1968 Democratic National Convention in Chicago.
 The convention was one of the most chaotic in American history.
 Riots and protests raged outside the venue, and disorder reigned among delegates tasked with leading the party after Johnson's late March decision to not seek reelection, the April assassination of Martin Luther King Jr., the June assassination of Robert F. Kennedy and the increasing casualties of the Vietnam War.